-Gibsons' Aquifer Project at the Museum
+Gibsons' Aquifer Project

 Check out this short video featuring the Aquifer Project art installation at the Museum.
 Glass artist and project lead Miyuki Shinkai worked with local children in creating art inspired by the Gibsons aquifer.
 The project was launched by Deer Crossing the Art Farm and the Town of Gibsons, and hosted at a number of community locations.